 In 2016 Watt followed it up with Fever Dream.
 ‘Watt achieves the impossible by bettering Hendra.
 This is heart-and-soul music, and you need to hear it,’ commented the Sunday Times.
 ‘In his early 50s, he is making some of the best music of his career,’ said the Guardian.
 The album includes guest appearances from Marissa Nadler and Hiss Golden Messenger‘s M.C.
 Taylor.

-2018 sees Tracey Thorn move from Strange Feeling to Unmade Road for the release (outside of North America) of her new solo album, Record.
-Merge Records will release the album in North America.
+2018 saw Tracey Thorn join Unmade Road for the release (outside of North America) of her UK Top 20 solo album, Record.
+The North American release appeared on Merge Records.

 Unmade Road has also launched an online shop for its releases and rarities, and those of sister labels, Buzzin’ Fly and Strange Feeling.